ashish-2210-ashish/Rider_co_v1/README.md

+# Changes Made

+- Removed `static` from all methods to avoid side effects in JUnit testing.
+- Merged all methods into a single file (`RideService.java`).
+- Combined all test cases into one file (`RideServiceTest.java`).
+- Defined `Driver`, `Rider`, and `Ride` as global classes in `RideService.java`.

+## Repo of the previous code (decomposed one)- https://github.com/ashish-2210-ashish/Rider_C0.git

+---

 # The Rider Co. - Ride Hailing System

 ## Problem Statement
-You are tasked with building a solution that will help match riders with drivers based on their location and generate a bill for the ride.
+Building a solution that will help match riders with drivers based on their location and generate a bill for the ride.

 ## Input Commands & Format